The Well-Covered Dimension of Products of Graphs: The Well-covered dimension of certain families of graphs

-The behaviors, in terms of well-covered weightings, of paths and cycles are very similar.
+The behavior, in terms of well-covered weightings, of paths and cycles is very similar.
 Hence, we will study these two families simultaneously.

 Consider $G$ to be an $n$-path or an $(n+2)$-cycle, for $n\geq 6$.
-Label six `consecutive' vertices $a,b,c,d,e$ and $f$ as in the picture below.
-Let $w$ be a well-covered weighting of $G$, and let $M_1$ and $M_2$ be two maximal independent sets of $G$ that contain the same vertices except from $M_1$ containing $\{a,c,f\}$ and $M_2$ containing $\{a,d,f\}$ instead.
+Label six `consecutive' vertices $a,b,c,d,e$ and $f$ as in Figure \ref{sixconsecutivevertices}.
+Let $w$ be a well-covered weighting of $G$, and let $M_1$ and $M_2$ be two maximal independent sets of $G$ that contain the same vertices, except that $M_1$ contains $\{a,c,f\}$ and $M_2$ contains $\{a,d,f\}$ instead.
 Locally, these two independent sets are represented in the figure below.

 Since $M_1$ and $M_2$ just `interchange' $c$ and $d$, then $w(c)=w(d)$.
 It is now immediate that all vertices of $C_n$, for $n\geq 8$, have the same weight for all well-covered weightings of this graph.
 Hence, $wcdim(C_n) \leq 1$ for all $n\geq 8$.